MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pointofservicedriverinterface/ns-pointofservicedriverinterface-_posbarcodescandatatypedata.md

 ### -field dataLengthInBytes

-The size of the buffer that contains the symbologies, including the size of the <b>PosBarcodeScanDataTypeData</b> structure.
+The size of the buffer that contains the symbologies, including the size of the **PosBarcodeScanDataTypeData** structure.

 ### -field scanDataTypes_0